caitlinmorris/sway/README.md

 The Arduino files require the xbee-arduino library : https://code.google.com/p/xbee-arduino/

-**Key controls for trimline projection adjustment**
+**Key controls for openFrameworks trim line projection adjustment**

+"projectionTrimlines" is an openFrameworks sketch which steps through slices of the entire room volume, for cutting the correct geometry into the volume of tubes.
+That sketch can be calibrated with these key commands:

 LEFT / RIGHT : step backward and forward through frames

 UP / DOWN: adjust top line ONLY (careful, this changes the relative height of the reed ends)

-0: reset top line position
+0: reset top line position relative to reed ends

 R / T : global rotate left / right